padrinobook/padrinobook/02-job-board-application.md

 ### Basic layout - controller and routing

 The first thing we will do, is to check out a new branch for this section.
-Let's fire up the console an create a new branch
+Let's fire up the console and create a new branch.
+Creating a new branch is not a necessity but it is considered good practice when implementing new features or fixing bugs and it makes it easier for you if things go wrong.

     $ git branch basic-layout
     $ git checkout basic-layout